By HCR Staff | Aug. 17, 2018

 Last season, his record was 7-9, but nearly his entire starting offensive line was wiped out.
 On top of that, top pick DL Jonathan Allen was off to a dominant start until his season was cut short.

-Even with a depleted offensive line, Gruden’s offense moved the ball.
-He is also beginning his own coaching tree (Sean McVay).
+Even with a depleted offensive line, Gruden’s offense moved the ball, and he is beginning his own coaching tree (Sean McVay).

 Gruden is a terrific offensive game planner and play caller.
 Defensively, he has an experienced DC in Greg Manusky as well as former head coach Jim Tomsula doing what he does best — coaching the DL.

-Already though, the injury bug is starting to bite the Redskins’ brightest young stars (LB Ryan Anderson, first-round pick Da’Ron Payne, RB Derrius Guice).
-Gruden simply needs to either hope for more luck here or completely reassess how he does things in practice as well.
+Already though, the injury bug is starting to bite the Redskins brightest young stars (LB Ryan Anderson, first-round pick Da’Ron Payne, RB Derrius Guice).
+Gruden simply needs to either hope for more luck here or completely reassess how he does things in practice.